Pico/mPython – smart car DIY

 Known noise effects:

-• The motor connector is stil loose, which is ‘sometimes’ effecting these tests.
+• The motor connector is stil loose (during these measurements), which is ‘sometimes’ effecting these tests.

 • The robot is still connected to the USB.
-This causes a dragging effect on the (light weight) robot.
+This causes a drag effect on the (light weight) robot.

 • Pico current time: ms,